 But you don’t just want to choose the interior painting service which offers you the lowest rate.
 In this article, we’ll go over 6 of the things you should be considering when hiring an interior painting service.

 - Read Online Reviews And Shop Around – Contact At Least 3 Companies

 Googling for local painters around you is a good place to start.
 You can check out reviews on websites like HomeAdvisor, Yelp, Google Reviews, Angie’s List, Facebook and more.

 If you’re not sure where to start, you may also want to consider asking for recommendations from friends and family.
 This is another great way to identify potential painting contractors to work with.

-Try to find at least 3 potential companies to work with, as this will help you understand a reasonable price for your project, as well as the time frame in which you can expect it to be completed.
+Try to find at least 3 potential commercial painting companies to work with, as this will help you understand a reasonable price for your project, as well as the time frame in which you can expect it to be completed.

 - Get A Written Estimate From Each Company

 Ask for an estimate from each company.
 They should be able to provide you one for free with some basic information about your home – such as square footage of the room to be painted, and so on.